HESS J1731−347

 HESS J1731−347 (also known as SNR G353.6−0.7) is a young supernova remnant (SNR) located in the southern Milky Way Galactic plane.
 It was discovered in very-high-energy (VHE) gamma rays by the High Energy Stereoscopic System (H.E.S.S.) telescope array and is notable for its shell-like morphology in TeV gamma rays, making it one of the few SNRs exhibiting such a structure in this energy regime.
-The remnant is associated with non-thermal X-ray emission indicative of particle acceleration and contains a central compact object (CCO) that challenges conventional models of compact star formation due to its unusually low mass and small radius.
-HESS J1731−347 is considered a key site for studying cosmic ray production in young SNRs, potentially interacting with adjacent molecular clouds to enhance gamma-ray emission.
+The remnant is associated with non-thermal X-ray emission indicative of particle acceleration and contains a central compact object.
+HESS J1731−347 is well studied for cosmic ray production in young SNRs, potentially interacting with adjacent molecular clouds to enhance gamma-ray emission.

 The remnant is estimated to be 2–6 thousand years old, with a distance of approximately 3.2–5.2 kiloparsecs (kpc) from Earth, placing it in the Scutum–Centaurus Arm of the Galaxy.
-Its physical diameter is roughly 10–15 parsecs, and it likely originated from a core-collapse supernova of a progenitor star with a mass of 8–25 solar masses.
+Its physical radius is roughly 10–15 km, and it likely originated from a core-collapse supernova of a progenitor star with a mass of 8–25 solar masses.